A hotshot pilot and a Southern princess looking for a fresh start collide in the wilds of Alaska.

 E X T R A _T H O U G H T S:

 1) Flynn's life is packed full and fully mobile, he's always busy with some task to complete, duty to accomplish or family debacle to settle.
 We understand that he has a tough background but his military past doesn't really come into the story.
 He doesn’t discuss any of it with Daphne either.
-There are also some parts to the story that seem irrelevant, one being mentioning Flynn as a sometimes-firefighter in the premise when he doesn’t do any active firefighting within the span of the book.
-It’s a case of if it’s mentions, I’d really like to see it.
+There are also some parts to the story that seem irrelevant; Flynn is said to be a sometimes-firefighter, but he doesn’t do any active firefighting within the span of the book.
+It’s a case of if it is mentioned, I’d really like to see it.

 3) The repetitive meditations and internal narration can exhaust the story at times.